neerajsingh0101/handy/README.md

 restores the data and structure from file

 ##rake handy:db:db2db##
-restores the data from production database to staging database
+Restores the data from production database to staging database.
+More options can be specified.

 ##rake handy:db:dump2s3##
 Creates a backup and then stores that backup on s3